Tipi-Hack/tipi-hack.github.io/_posts/2019-04-14-breizhctf-19-hallowed-be-thy-name.md

         client(clientsocket, address)
 ```

+## Best solution
+[@Creased_](https://twitter.com/Creased_) from the winning team AperiKube [shared on Twitter](https://twitter.com/Creased_/status/1117505883725029381) the best solution which did not involve brute-forcing at all!
+> Since the seed is the same for every client, I opened a first connection to the service, sent nullbytes to get the mask, then I used another connection to get the xored flag.
+A simple xor(mask, mask) then gives you the flag :)

+Here is his very effective script: https://gist.github.com/Creased/3b036da5b52e0e990bcc7c3e3052182f

 ## Challenge resolution
 ### Script analysis
 The script accepts multiple clients in parallel through threads.
 When it starts, it generates a first seed with: